One of the most important questions we ask ourselves is about the way we should live our lives. What is really important and how should we act?

 “If you want to improve, be content to be thought foolish and stupid with regard to external things.
 Don’t wish to be thought to know anything; and even if you appear to be somebody important to others, distrust yourself.
 For, it is difficult to both keep your faculty of choice in a state conformable to nature, and at the same time acquire external things.
 But while you are careful about the one, you must of necessity neglect the other.“

 When starting to learn, you will often look and feel foolish.
-You might throw the girl like a girl, punch with the wrong technique, or mispronounce words.
+You might throw the punch like a girl, punch with the wrong technique, or mispronounce words.
 Don’t mind that.

 Many people are afraid of making mistakes and appearing foolish in front of others.
 So instead they don’t even try.
 Keep in mind that if you don’t try, you will never succeed.